ppy/osu-wiki/news/2024/2024-04-16-project-loved-april-2024.md

 [![](/wiki/shared/news/2024-04-16-project-loved-april-2024/929130.jpg)](https://osu.ppy.sh/community/forums/topics/1910640)

 [Minamotoya feat.
-Kuroa\* - Hana Kagerou](https://osu.ppy.sh/beatmapsets/929130#osu) by ::Luscent::{ user=2688581 }, [Aery](https://osu.ppy.sh/users/3994671), ::fanzhen0019::{ user=418699 }, [Kyrari](https://osu.ppy.sh/users/2782093), ::Rumia-::{ user=1787171 }, and [YokesPai](https://osu.ppy.sh/users/6399568)\
+Kuroa\* - Hana Kagerou](https://osu.ppy.sh/beatmapsets/929130#osu) by ::Luscent::{ user=2688581 }, ::Aery::{ user=3994671 }, ::fanzhen0019::{ user=418699 }, ::Kyrari::{ user=2782093 }, ::Rumia-::{ user=1787171 }, and ::YokesPai::{ user=6399568 }\
 176 BPM, 2:01 | 2.33★ – 6.31★\
 *description written by ::Librarian::{ user=10083084 }*

 The humble beginnings of one of the greatest mappers in the modern osu! era, and it sure is a banger.

-This full set ranges from 2.33★ to 6.31★, boasting a mix of tech and reading. ::Luscent::{ user=2688581 } and [fanzhen0019](https://osu.ppy.sh/users/418699)'s diffs provide an enjoyable experience for the former, and ::YokesPai::{ user=6399568 } and [Aery](https://osu.ppy.sh/users/3994671)'s diffs ramp the density up for the latter.
+This full set ranges from 2.33★ to 6.31★, boasting a mix of tech and reading. ::Luscent::{ user=2688581 } and ::fanzhen0019::{ user=418699 }'s diffs provide an enjoyable experience for the former, and ::YokesPai::{ user=6399568 } and ::Aery::{ user=3994671 }'s diffs ramp the density up for the latter.
 All this on top of an absolute bop, with Kuroa\*'s stunning vocals.
 Vote this classic in for Loved today!

 *okay can we pretend i made a really funny infinite infection pun which made everyone laugh haha right here? haha! am i right??*

 [![](/wiki/shared/news/2024-04-16-project-loved-april-2024/1100957.jpg)](https://osu.ppy.sh/community/forums/topics/1910639)

 [SWAN K feat.
-Asuka M - LOVE B.B.B](https://osu.ppy.sh/beatmapsets/1100957#osu) by ::Saika0k1::{ user=4316633 } and [YokesPai](https://osu.ppy.sh/users/6399568)\
+Asuka M - LOVE B.B.B](https://osu.ppy.sh/beatmapsets/1100957#osu) by ::Saika0k1::{ user=4316633 } and ::YokesPai::{ user=6399568 }\
 173 BPM, 1:51 | 5.85★, 5.98★\
 The \[cs4\] and \[YOKE'S 8.5\] difficulties are *not* being nominated for Loved.\
 *description written by ::chiv::{ user=6701656 }*

 ⚠ WARNING! ⚠ LOVE B.B.B DETECTED IN 2024

-That's right, our beloved players ::Saika0k1::{ user=4316633 } and [YokesPai](https://osu.ppy.sh/users/6399568) have put their own twist on [LOVE B.B.B's](https://osu.ppy.sh/beatmapsets/1100957#osu/2436870) electrifying built-in keysounds and beautiful melody.
+That's right, our beloved players ::Saika0k1::{ user=4316633 } and ::YokesPai::{ user=6399568 } have put their own twist on [LOVE B.B.B's](https://osu.ppy.sh/beatmapsets/1100957#osu/2436870) electrifying built-in keysounds and beautiful melody.
 Although appearing as a simple reading challenge on the surface, constant rhythmic elements and heavy aim control make this possibly one of the most satisfying gimmick maps in the game.
 Also, I wasn't joking about the keysounds — the [backing track](https://www.youtube.com/watch?v=pJ2SreVR7eQ) sounds like it came straight from some *Final Destination* visualization.

 So, does anyone actually know what the B.B.B part stands for?
 [Banger Bonanza Brawl](https://osu.ppy.sh/community/forums/topics/1541618?n=1)?
 [Biggest Beast Birchman](https://www.twitch.tv/videos/2108265280?t=01h38m23s)?
 [Blessed BATBALL Balancing](https://osu.ppy.sh/community/forums/topics/1767170?n=1)?
 What about Best Beatmap Built?
 Well, surely we can prove that by getting this Loved! :steamhappy::steamhappy::steamhappy: